thkoch2001/tvlfyi_depot/web/tvl/blog/rewriting-nix.md

 the current evaluator and fought [gnarly bugs](https://cl.tvl.fyi/c/depot/+/1504).

-After a while we realised that we are treading water: Some of our ideas are too architecturally divergent from Nix to be done on top of the existing codebase, and the memory model of Nix causes significant headaches when trying to do any kind of larger change.
+After a while we realised that we were treading water: Some of our ideas are too architecturally divergent from Nix to be done on top of the existing codebase, and the memory model of Nix causes significant headaches when trying to do any kind of larger change.